“All men are equal before fish.” –Herbert Hoover

 You can succeed at fishing if you follow the right steps and use the right materials.
 If you’re entirely new to the activity, you can benefit from having a guide or a teacher.
 This is especially true if you’re trying a complex or unusual form of fishing, like spear fishing, fly fishing, or noodling.
 Practice makes perfect, so whatever kind of fishing you decide to take on, keep up with the habit until you start to get good results.

 Remember to always clean and store your fish properly.
 Find out what the fishing laws are in the state where you live, and follow the laws carefully.
 Don’t forget to obtain and carry your fishing license.
 Never hunt fish out of season.

 You have choices when it comes to cooking your fish.
 Try different types of cooking for different occasions.
+If you’re not a big fan of baked fish, try cooking it on a campfire tripod.
 Once you find a recipe you like, write down the recipe so you can replicate it later.